-Working with messages#
+Working with messages¶

-Conversation history#
+Conversation history¶

-Once you’ve obtained a conversation, you can call SkypeChat.getMsgs() to retrieve a batch of messages from that conversation.
-This works similarly to SkypeChats.recent() in that you’ll need to call it repeatedly for subsequent batches:
+to retrieve a batch of messages from that conversation.
+This works similarly to SkypeChats.recent()

 >>> ch = sk.chats["8:joe.4"]